ketan-tetry/flutter_notification_service/README.md

 # Flutter Notification Service
-The notification service class is built to fix the various firebase notification issues, it's easy to integrate in any exiting project.
+The notification service class is built to fix the various firebase notification issues, it's easy to integrate in exiting flutter project.

 ### Step 1
 Add required dependencies for firebase notification.